 The average composition of several of types of margarine, low fat margarine, cooking and frying fat is included in NEVO.
 The average composition is calculated from data on individual brands.
 The names ‘margarine product’, ‘low-fat margarine product’ and ‘butter product’ are used for foods that strongly resemble margarine, low-fat margarine or butter, but do not meet the requirements of the Netherlands Food and Commodities Act.

-Detailed fatty acid composition of margarines, low fat margarines and cooking fats is not published in NEVO online, due to lack of reliable and up to date information.
-This also accounts for recipes using the same ingredients.
+Detailed fatty acid composition of margarines, low fat margarines, cooking and frying fats are not published in NEVO-online, due to lack of reliable and up to date information.
+This also accounts for recipes containing these fat products as ingredient.

 For NEVO-online 2023, it’s decided to use label data to estimate the ingredients of the type of margarine that is most often used in the recipes in NEVO.
 Fatty acid data are available for these ingredients (oil/fats), so that the fatty acid composition can be calculated.
 The old type of margarine (code 2063) has been replaced in all recipes by a new NEVO code 5562: "Margarine 80% fat >24 g sat fatty acids salted in NEVO recipes".
 As a result, the extensive fatty acid composition is now available for many recipes such as biscuits and pastries.